roadwarriorwp/rwc-employee-handbook/benefits-and-perks/referral-bonuses.md

 * The referral must  represent the new client's first contact with Road Warrior Creative.
 * Only the first employee to refer a new client is eligible for a bonus.

 To make a referral, employees should send the prospective client's information to Chris Hinds, COO, should make an introduction to the referral, and should expect to be engaged lightly throughout the new client onboarding process.
-The referring employee must still be employed by Road Warrior Creative on the date that the new client's first invoice is paid in full.

 New client referral bonuses will be paid within 90 day(s) of the new client's first invoice being paid in full.
+The referring employee must still be employed by Road Warrior Creative on the date that the new client's first invoice is paid in full.

 ##Questions about referral bonuses?

 Any disputes or interpretations of this program should be sent to Chris Hinds, COO.
+Road Warrior Creative reserves the right to have final say in intrepretions of eligibilty for referal bonuses.